0xm00n/claudecord/README.md

 ## todo
-- [ ] ⚠️ fix multi-turn conversation history bug (sends incorrectly formed request to anthropic when exceeding 8+ turns, maybe 10+ turns)
+- [ ] ⚠️ fix multi-turn conversation history bug (sends incorrectly formed request which throws an error. caused either by trimming behavior when hitting max_memory or some arbitrary anthropic API behavior)
 - [ ] incorporating citations into claudecord's responses
 - [ ] implementing RAG
 - [ ] group chat command - merge conversation histories w/ 2 or more users in server